techjay-c/tp/docs/DeveloperGuide.md

 The `filter-patient` command in ToothTracker provides users with a more refined search functionality, allowing them to filter patient records based on specific criteria beyond just `PATIENT_ID` or name-related keywords.
-This feature offers a versatile and detailed search capability for users who require precise results from the patient records database.
+This feature offers a versatile and detailed search capability for users who require precise results from the dentist records database.

-The activity diagram for filtering patient is illustrated as follows:
+The activity diagram for filtering dentists is illustrated as follows:

 ![FilterPatientActivityDiagram](images/FilterPatientActivityDiagram.png)

-This sequence diagram shows the interactions between the various components during the execution of the `filter-patient` command:
+This sequence diagram shows the interactions between the various components during the execution of the `filter-dentist` command:

 ![FilterPatientSequenceDiagram](images/FilterPatientSequenceDiagram.png)

 ##### Feature Details
-1. Users initiate a filter for a patient by providing various filter criteria such as Remarks, Treatment and more.
+1. Users initiate a filter for a patient by providing various filter criteria such as PHONE, ADDRESS, GENDER, TREATMENT and more.
    These criteria allow users to search for patients with specific attributes.
 2. ToothTracker processes the user's filter criteria and matches them against the patient records in the database.
-3. Patients that meet the filter criteria are displayed as search results, providing users with a list of patients that fulfill their specific requirements.
+3. Dentists that meet the filter criteria are displayed as search results, providing users with a list of patients that fulfill their specific requirements.
 4. If no matches are found for the given filter criteria, the system informs the user that no results were found based on the specified filters.

 ##### Feature Considerations